soravits/slogo/ADDITION.md

 I guess I got it on the first try.
 I test a lot as I code so it wasn't working the very first time I ran it (ex. just testing that a stage popped up when I clicked the button).
 At the point when I expected it to work, it did work.

+The addition can be seen by clicking the button "View Turtle Images"

 ###Analysis

 It was a lot worse than I remembered.